Special Concerns For Penn State International Students

 Each year, Penn State welcomes thousands of international students to our community.
-Most international students are working on advanced degrees and have a bright future ahead of them.
+In the past, most international students were in graduate programs, but now we have a lot of undergraduate students from around the world.
 International students add much to the cultural diversity of State College.
 While an undergraduate student at Penn State, I myself spent a semester as an international student in Germany.
-In my younger days, I spent many a night hanging out with international students at the International Friendship House and the basement of the University Club on College Avenue.
-I love watching the international football tournaments at Pickle's, because the energy generated by the international students and faculty make the matches so much more exciting.
-I do not have the time to travel the world these days, and when I was younger, I certainly did not have the money.
-Thus, I enjoy traveling vicariously by meeting people from other countries
+In my younger days, I, Matt McClenahen, spent many a night hanging out with international students at the International Friendship House and the basement of the University Club on College Avenue.
+I love watching international football tournaments at Champs because the energy generated by the international students and faculty make the matches so much more exciting.

-If you are convicted of certain criminal offenses, you risk losing either a green card or student visa.
-A conviction in the United States also makes it difficult to be allowed re-entry into the United States in the future, especially if you have been convicted of a drug related offense.
+A conviction in the United States also makes it difficult to be allowed re-entry into the United States in the future, especially if you have been convicted of a drug-related offense.
 Additionally, a conviction could even impact your ability to travel to certain other countries.
-For example, Canada has recently become very strict about denying entry to people who have criminal convictions, even for offenses as minor as DUI.
+For example, ever since 9/11, Canada and the United States have become very strict about denying entry to people who have criminal convictions, even for offenses as minor as driving under the influence (DUI).

 A certain percentage of international students will end up with a job in the United States.
-They may marry an American spouse and have children in the United States.
-After building a life in the United States, they wish to become citizens.
-Even if you were convicted of a minor offense, which did not lead to deportation, it could still come back to haunt you years later, if you are trying to become a US citizen.
+They may marry an American citizen and have children in the United States.
+After building a life in America, they may wish to become citizens.
+Even if you were convicted of a minor offense, which did not lead to deportation, it could still come back to haunt you years later if you are trying to become a U.S. citizen.
 Ideally, a person applying for citizenship should have nothing more serious than a traffic ticket on his or her record.
-As much as the United States opens it arms to foreign doctors, engineers, scientists and computer programmers, it is equally reluctant to grant citizenship to someone with a criminal conviction.
+As much as the United States opens its arms to foreign doctors, engineers, scientists and computer programmers, it is equally reluctant to grant citizenship to someone with a criminal record.

-Of course, the same negative consequences of a criminal conviction, which apply to an American student, also apply to an international student.
-Having something on your record could make it more difficult to obtain a job or a position with a university.
-This is particularly true if the other applicants have similar qualifications as you.
+Of course, the same negative consequences of a criminal conviction that apply to an American student also apply to an international student.
+Having something on your record could make it more difficult to obtain a job or acceptance to graduate school.
+This is particularly true if the other applicants have similar qualifications to yours.

 On the bright side, the types of offenses foreign students commit tend to be relatively minor.
-In many cases, I am able to work out a resolution to your case, which would allow you to stay in the United States and avoid a criminal record.
+In many cases, when they come to the McClenahen Law Firm P.C., I am able to work out resolutions to their cases, which allows them to keep their visas, stay in the United States and avoid having criminal records.